Mayaro virus disease

 Mayaro virus disease is a mosquito-borne zoonotic pathogen endemic to certain humid forests of tropical South America.
 Infection with Mayaro virus causes an acute, self-limited dengue-like illness of 3–5 days' duration.
-The causative virus, abbreviated MAYV, is in the family Togaviridae, and genus Alphavirus.
+The causative virus, Mayaro virus (MAYV), is in the family Togaviridae, and genus Alphavirus.
 It is closely related to other alphaviruses that produce a dengue-like illness accompanied by long-lasting arthralgia.
 It is only known to circulate in tropical South America.

 Virology

 Mayaro virus has a structure similar to other alphaviruses.
 It is an enveloped virus and has an icosahedral capsid with a diameter of 70 nm.
 The virus genome is composed of a linear, positive-sense, single-stranded RNA with 11,429 nucleotides, excluding the 5’ cap nucleotide and 3’ poly(A) tail.

 The MAYV RNA genome contains the 5' untranslated region, 3' noncoding region, and two open reading frames (ORFs).
 The 5' proximal and 3' proximal ORFs are separated by a short, noncoding sequence and represent two-thirds and one-third of the genomic RNA, respectively.
 The 5’-proximal ORF codes for a polyprotein that after cleavage forms nonstructural proteins (nsP1, nsP2, nsP3, nsP4) and the 3’-proximal ORF with a 26S promoter codes for a polyprotein that is cleaved into structural proteins to generate capsid proteins and envelope surface glycoproteins (E1, E2, E3, C, 6K).

 The nonstructural proteins (nsP) play different functions in the virus cycle.
 The nsP1 is an mRNA-capping enzyme, nsP2 has protease activity, and nsP4 is a RNA-direct RNA polymerase.
 The structural polyprotein is cleaved into six chains: capsid protein (C), p62, E3 protein or spike glycoprotein E3, E2 envelope glycoprotein or spike glycoprotein E2, 6K protein, and E1 envelope glycoprotein known also as spike glycoprotein E1.
 The envelope lipid component is critical for virus particle stability and infectivity in mammalian cells Once the virus enters into the host cell, the genomic RNA is released into the cytoplasm, where the two ORFs are translated into proteins and the synthesis of negative-stranded RNA starts.
 A consecutive synthesis of positive-stranded RNA takes place.

 The MAYV sequences analysis showed two genotypes (D and L).
 The amplicon used for phylogenetic analysis includes E1 and E2 glycoprotein genes and the 3' NCR.
 The genotype D is distributed in Trinidad, Brazil, French Guiana, Surinam, Peru, and Bolivia, while the genotype L is limited to the north-central region of Brazil.